API Reference

 | GET | /directory/handle/{handle} | Resolve a human-readable handle to its did:sync |

 Gated by config.directory_enabled — off by default.
-A daemon can act as a did:sync directory provider; most installs don't need to.
+An instance can act as a did:sync directory provider; most installs don't need to.

 Service accounts